Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The Simulation Study

 \allsame

-We chose six popular tasks in Robotics, executed in Mujoco: a) Teach \textit{Hopper} to make hops and move; b) Teach \textit{Cheetah} to run forward; c) Teach \textit{Walker} to run forward; d) Teach \textit{Reacher} to touch a randomly placed target; e) Teach the agent in \textit{GridWorld} to move to the goal position; f) Teach \textit{MountainCar} to drive to the finish line. \changed{The order of complexity of the environments (based on the size of the observation and action vectors) from simplest to most complex environment is: MountainCar (3), Gridworld (9), Reacher (12), Hopper (14), HalfCheetah (23), Walker2d (23).} A reward model was trained using the feedback of the DM, and the policy is trained based on that model.
-The true reward function was used as the utility function to evaluate how well the trained policies achieved these behaviors.
+We chose six popular robotics tasks for execution in MuJoCo: to (a) teach \textit{Hopper} to make hops and move, (b) teach \textit{Cheetah} to run forward, (c) teach \textit{Walker} to run forward, (d) teach \textit{Reacher} to touch a randomly positioned target, (e) teach the agent in \textit{GridWorld} to move to the goal position, and (f) teach \textit{MountainCar} to drive to the finish line. \changed{The environments' order of complexity (indicated by the length of the observation and action vectors) from simplest to most complex is MountainCar (3), GridWorld (9), Reacher (12), Hopper (14), HalfCheetah (23), Walker2d (23).} The policy was learned via a reward model trained on the feedback from the DM, and the true reward function acted as the utility function to evaluate how well the trained policies reached these behaviours.

 \changed{